aryx/fork-mmm/readme.txt

    Check the FAQ for more information on this.
  - supports Objective Caml applets
  - supports CGI calling (no need for a server)
- - localized to english, français, and japanese
+ - localized to english, franÃ§ais, and japanese
    (can easily be localized for other western languages)
  - supports japanese documents (if linked with appropriate Tk libs)
  - can display HTML errors and edit HTML source